 What’s the difference between financial aid and scholarships?

-A scholarship is a grant based on academic performance and covers part or all of your university fees.
-In special cases, scholarships would also provide stipends for day-to-day expenses and materials.
-Whereas financial aid a type of financial assistance we offer to students with financial needs.
+A scholarship is a discount based on academic performance and covers part or all of your university fees.
+Some scholarships also provide stipends for day-to-day expenses and materials.
+Whereas financial aid is a type of financial assistance awarded based on need.